Arthur Gouge: Shorts

 In 1932 he was appointed general manager.

-By 1935 he was one of two directors of the company with Oswald Short, when the company went public.
+By 1935, when the company went public, he was one of two directors of the company, along with Oswald Short.

 During his time with the company he was responsible for the design of the Singapore II, III, Calcutta, Scion, Kent, Sarafand, Mayo Composite (in collaboration with Robert H. Mayo), "C-class" Empire and Sunderland flying boats, as well as the Scylla.
 It was Gouge in collaboration with Cyril Lipscombe, who designed the Short Stirling, the RAF's first four-engine heavy bomber, which first flew on 14 May 1939.

 Gouge flap

-He invented the Gouge flap in 1936 as part of his design for the Empire flying boat.
+Goige invented the Gouge flap in 1936 as part of his design for the Empire flying boat.

 Saunders-Roe

-In 1942 pressure was put on Shorts by the Ministry of Aircraft Production to improve production efficiency as well as stop production of the Stirling and build Lancasters instead.
-Both Oswald Short who was Chairman of Shorts and Arthur Gouge (who was general manager as well as chief designer) refused.
+In 1942 pressure was put on Shorts by the Ministry of Aircraft Production to improve production efficiency as well as stop production of the Stirling, and build Lancasters instead.
+Both Oswald Short, who was Chairman of Shorts, and Gouge, who was general manager as well as chief designer, refused.
 Short was forced by the government to resign on 11 January 1943 and Ministry appointed a new chairman.
-However the company continued to obstruct the government and on 23 March 1943 the company was nationalized using the Defence Regulation 78 by Sir Stafford Cripps.
+When the company continued to obstruct the government, it was nationalised, by Sir Stafford Cripps on 23 March 1943, using Defence Regulation 78.
 Gouge was subsequently dismissed.

 Despite being dismissed Gouge because of his expertise and standing in the industry was able to obtain in that same year the position of Chief Executive and Vice-Chairman of Saunders-Roe.
 He collaborated with Henry Knowler, the chief designer of Saunders Roe on the design proposal that lead to the Ministry of Supply issuing the company with a contract to build three long range SR.45 flying boats. the aircraft was eventually named the Princess.

 In September 1953 he gave a talk to the 1941 Committee, and again in July 1954.

 On 18 August 1959 he resigned from Saunders-Roe when it merged with Westland Aircraft.

 Honours

-He was awarded the RAeS British Gold Medal for Aeronautics in 1937.
+Gouge was awarded the RAeS British Gold Medal for Aeronautics in 1937.

 He was knighted in the 1948 Birthday Honours.

 Personal life

-He married Margaret Ellen Cook in 1918; they had one son and one daughter.
+Gouge married Margaret Ellen Cook in 1918; they had one son and one daughter.
 His wife died on 15 May 1940.

 He died on Sunday 14 October 1962, aged 72 in Ryde, Isle of Wight and is buried with his wife in St. Margaret's Cemetery, in Rochester, Kent.